Come visit the Ad Fontes Upper School and you will see the rarest of things: teenagers thinking and enjoying it.

 One of the top private schools in Virginia, Ad Fontes has a special way of making education exciting and rewarding.
-As students move into the rhetorical phase of their education, the classroom shifts from simply accumulating knowledge to mastering the arts of careful argument, diligent reasoning, and skillful persuasion.
+As students move into the rhetorical phase of their education, their classroom enhances focus on the arts of careful argument, diligent reasoning, and skillful persuasion.

-Do you ever find that young people, when they have left school, not only forget most of what they have learnt (that is only to be expected), but forget also, or betray that they have never really known, how to tackle a new subject for themselves?
+“Do you ever find that young people, when they have left school, not only forget most of what they have learnt (that is only to be expected), but forget also, or betray that they have never really known, how to tackle a new subject for themselves?
 The combined folly of a civilization that has forgotten its own roots is forcing them to shore up the tottering weight of an educational structure that is built upon sand.
 They are doing for their pupils the work which the pupils themselves ought to do.
-For the sole true end of education is simply this: to teach men how to learn for themselves; and whatever instruction fails to do this is effort spent in vain.
+For the sole true end of education is simply this: to teach men how to learn for themselves; and whatever instruction fails to do this is effort spent in vain.”

 Dorothy Sayers, The Lost Tools of Learning, 1947

 Seniors, in Government class, study the Peloponnesian War which was fought between Athens and Sparta during the 5th century B.C.
 Once they have read through the account provided by Thucydides, we assign the students to one of the pre-eminent Greek poleis of the time: Athens, Sparta, Corinth or Chios.